MOON-LINKS/dd/radar-rl-research-notes-v2.md

 - [ ] Once v1 code exists: design the specific held-out/unseen-jamming-mode experiment needed to empirically demonstrate the zero-day/anomaly-detection claim (currently an architectural argument, not yet a demonstrated result)
 - [ ] If adopting VAML-style training: define the exact value-aware loss function for the GRU world model (Farahmand 2017/2018 as the starting reference)
 - [ ] Multi-jammer extension (v3, future work): investigate combining the GRU belief estimator with an LMB (Labeled Multi-Bernoulli) multi-target framework, per Tao et al. 2026
+- [ ] Search IEEE Xplore directly (not just open web) for "LMB + RL + jamming" and "LMB + radar anti-jamming" — the one Phase 3 gap open search couldn't rule out
+- [ ] If Phase 2 pursued: design the exact aggregation function for how the policy combines a *variable number* of active jammer-track beliefs into one fixed action decision (multi-jammer case)